joemccall86/cop5600-term-paper/term_paper.md

 do you see as the weaknesses and strengths of the proposed methods? -->
 # Discussions

+Include:
+* GSG abstraction - benefits and trade-offs.
+What benefit does the GSG abstraction have over an attempted perfect simulation?
+* RMAB - How does this improve on the GSG abstraction?
+Are there any assumptions being made?
+* GSG-I - Same question
+* MINION - Is this seemingly the ultimate solution?
+How would it perform against GSG-I?
+How can its work be combined with previous work discussed in this paper?

 <!-- Write up a conclusion that summarizes your analysis of the research.
 Has
 the field been advanced with the research presented in the paper?
 What is the impact of the research on the field and what research questions should be addressed to advance the field? -->
 # Conclusions

+* Summarize research
+* Discuss how PAWS is helping law enforcement currently, and how these algorithms can be used to improve it
+* Find a unique idea as a future research goal

 # References